Workflow

 What are advantages of SAP Business Workflows?

 A business process can consist of several steps.
-Historically, the

 tasks have been coordinated manually or by some informal means